The Big Kid In A Nutshell!

 (To assist us with our pre event registration staffing requirements please be sure to select the box that most likely represents when you will register for your specific event on event weekend in your online registration)

 – You cannot collect race numbers for others.

 – You cannot transfer your race number or wristband to others after picking it up.

 – All athletes will be required to bring personal ID to the event registration to confirm that their details match the details we have in our registration system.
 Our event safety team needs to have the correct details of everyone we release out onto the Goat course.

-– Anyone in breach of the above requirements will be issued a ban from future Goat events – we issued bans in 2017 and we hope to not issue any bans in 2018.
+– Anyone in breach of the above requirements will be issued a ban from future Goat events – we issued bans in 2017 and we hope to not issue any bans at future events.